Integrated Resource Plan

 • Identifying benefits to disadvantaged communities

-The IRP will consider supply-side resources (e.g., clean generation and energy storage), demand-side resources (e.g., energy efficiency and demand response), and transmission investments.
-If the studies identify a need for a major new investment or program, the action plan will identify a schedule of tasks to address the need, such as initiating a new procurement, participating with other load-serving entities in a joint procurement, or establishing a new customer program.
-Timeline, Public Comments, and Scope of Work LIPA staff presented the objectives, key challenges, and timeline for the IRP to the LIPA Board at its June 23, 2021 meeting.
+LIPA and PSEG Long Island staff developed the workplan for the 2023 IRP starting in early 2021.
+LIPA staff presented the objectives, key challenges, and timeline for the IRP to the LIPA Board at its June 23, 2021 meeting.
 To initiate public engagement on the IRP development, LIPA held a 30-day public comment period on the Scope of Work (SoW), which commenced on July 23, 2021.
 LIPA received 18 comments on the proposed SoW.
 Comments, and LIPA’s formal responses, can be found in the “public comments” drop-down below.
-On September 22, 2021, the LIPA Board approved the IRP SoW.
-The 2022 IRP process will be a 15-month effort with completion in the first quarter of 2023.
-LIPA and PSEG Long Island staff also plan to collaborate with Stony Brook University and Brookhaven Science Associates, LLC on IRP development, with a focus on identifying emerging, viable, advanced clean energy technologies.